RichardRed0x/politeia-digest/issue-046.md

 ## About this issue

-Content for this edition was authored by @richardred with review by @bee and @degeri.
+Content for this edition was authored by @richardred with review and minor fixes from @bee and @degeri.

 Image credit: @30000fps